MIPT-ILab/mipt-mips/readme.md

 * Performance control of **software optimizations**: you may check IPC boosts of your programs
 * Pathfinding of **hardware optimizations**: you may easily integrate some nice feature to CPU model
 * **Performance control** of developed or produced hardware
-* **Education**: simulator is a nice experimental frog to study CPU internals
+* **Education**: simulator is a nice experimental frog to study CPU internals and software development process

 Key system-level features:
-* Compatibility with [MARS](http://courses.missouristate.edu/KenVollmar/mars/) system calls convention
+* Compatibility with interactive [MARS](http://courses.missouristate.edu/KenVollmar/mars/) system calls.
 * Interactive simulation with [GDB](https://github.com/MIPT-ILab/mipt-mips/wiki/Interactive-simulation-with-GDB)

 Key microarchitecture features:
 * Configurable [branch prediction unit](https://github.com/MIPT-ILab/mipt-mips/wiki/BPU-model) with 5 prediction algorithms
-* Configurable instruction cache with true-LRU policy
+* Configurable instruction cache
 * Interstage data bypassing

 More details about internals are available on [Wiki](https://github.com/MIPT-ILab/mipt-mips/wiki/Home/)